 The B.S.
-Biology: Cell and Molecular Biology Concentration is designed to prepare students for graduate study or employment in modern Cell and Molecular Biology.
-The curriculum entails a "core" of concentration requirements (designed to provide an appropriate academic foundation) followed by a selection of upper-level "concentration electives" to be chosen in consultation with the student's academic advisor.
-Several Biology Department faculty members are actively engaged in research, and opportunities exist for qualified undergraduates to obtain hands-on research experience working in one of these laboratories.
-This program is appropriate for students anticipating a career in Medicine or other Health Professions.
+Biology: Cell and Molecular Biology Concentration is designed to prepare students for graduate study or employment in research positions within the Cell and Molecular Biology field.
+The curriculum entails a core of concentration requirements (designed to provide an appropriate academic foundation) followed by a selection of upper-level concentration electives to be chosen in consultation with the student's academic advisor.
+Several Biology Department faculty members are actively engaged in Cell and Molecular Biology related research, and opportunities exist for qualified undergraduates to obtain hands-on research experience working in one of these laboratories.
+This program is appropriate for students anticipating a career in Medicine or other

+Health Professions.
 Students preparing for professional school who need to take the MCAT should take at least one semester of psychology and one semester of sociology.